Enhanced CAD-Based Quantifier Elimination With Multiple Equational Constraints: Progress on validating use of fully reduced equational projection

 Second, the assumptions of Theorem 5 that ``$S$ has codimension at most 1'' and ``$\sigma$ ... contains no singular point of $e = 0$'' are admittedly restrictive.
 So, we offer here only a partial validation of the use of the fully reduced projection for the first two steps, given the availability of the equational constraints $f = 0$ and $e = 0$ stipulated.
 This is enough to justify the use of the fully reduced projection for all $n \le 4$, provided that the codimension and non-singularity conditions hold in the case $n = 4$.
 Also, as we show in the next section, there are specific applications where $n > 4$ which could benefit from the application of the theory we have presented in this paper.
 Moreover, we hope and trust that our results will stimulate further progress in this direction.

 Third, we offer a simple way to view the results we have presented.
-In rough terms, we have shown that, under the conditions specified, we can omit the ``troublesome'' $\mathrm{discr}_{x_{n-1}}(d)$ from the second projection set $J_{n-2}$.
-This is a hopeful result, since the inclusion of this polynomial, and others spawned by it during iterated projection, is a significant component of the ``doubly-exponential wall'' of CAD-based QE in the presence of multiple ECs \cite{DEMU25}.
+In rough terms, we have shown that, under the conditions specified and assuming that $d$ and $e$ are coprime, we can omit the ``troublesome'' $\mathrm{discr}_{x_{n-1}}(d)$ from the second projection set $J_{n-2}$.
+We can also omit $\mathrm{discr}_{x_{n-1}}(p)$ from $J_{n-2}$, for each (other) nonconstraint projection polynomial $p$ at level $n-1$.
+This is a hopeful result, since the inclusion of these polynomials, and others spawned by them during iterated projection, is a significant component of the ``doubly-exponential wall'' of CAD-based QE in the presence of multiple ECs \cite{DEMU25}.